ucdavis-bioinformatics-training/2024-November-Introduction-To-Python-For-Bioinformatics/python/python2.md

 import math
 print("Ceiling of 3.2 is:", math.ceil(3.2))
-print("Floor of 3.2 is:", math.floor(3.7))
+print("Floor of 3.7 is:", math.floor(3.7))
 print("Truncating 3.7:", int(3.7))
 ```

 The [math package](https://docs.python.org/3/library/math.html) has many common math functions you can use.

-**PRACTICE**: Add and multiply various datatypes together using conversions and math methods.
+**PRACTICE**: Add and multiply various datatypes together using arithmetic and math methods.
 Play around with other math methods.
 Try the "atan2" method and try the "log" method with a different base than the default.

 # Basic Data Structures: Lists and Dictionaries.